rodneyshupe/Cookbook/Recipes/Appetizers/BakedBrie.rst

 Ingredients
 -----------

-- 1 small wheel brie
 - 1 medium clove garlic , minced
 - 1/4 teaspoon table salt
 - 2-3 sun-dried tomatoes (in oil) , minced
 - 2 tablespoons minced fresh cilantro leaves
+- 1 small wheel brie

 Directions
 ----------

 1. Preheat oven to 350F.
-2. Place garlic and salt into a small bowl.
-Mash garlic into a paste using the back of a spoon.
-Add sun-dried tomatoes and cilantro.
-Mix until combined.
+2. Mash garlic and salt into a paste in a small bowl using the back of a spoon.
+Mix in sun-dried tomatoes and cilantro until combined.
-3. Unwrap cheese wheel and score the rind with a fork.
-Place cheese wheel on a foil lined cooking sheet.
-4. Top cheese wheel with sun-dried tomato mixture and place in oven for 10 minutes.
+3. Unwrap the cheese wheel, score the rind with a fork, and set it on a foil lined cooking sheet.
+Top with the sun-dried tomato mixture and bake until melted, 10 minutes.